35 Important Digital Marketing Statistics to Keep in Mind This 2021

 If you aren’t already using video as part of your online advertising strategy, than you could be missing out on a powerful opportunity to convert.

-Videos tend to be more eye-catching and engaging, which means that many consumers are more willing to take an action on a video than other types of ads.
+Videos tend to be more eye-catching and engaging, not only for millennials, which means that many consumers are more willing to take an action on a video than other types of ads.

-By adding video advertising to your online ad strategy, you can work to boost conversion rates and drive more sales.
+By adding video advertising to your online ad strategy, you can work to boost your open rates, click-through rates or conversion rates and drive more sales.

 - Location-specific digital ad campaigns are 20x more effective than traditional banner ads that are not location-based.